Lamartio/xtream/README.md

 If you want more options, please check the overloads of `StoreSubject.from` or `StoreObservable.from`.

 ## Creating middleware
-A middleware is an [Observabletransformer](http://reactivex.io/RxJava/javadoc/io/reactivex/ObservableTransformer.html) that has the `action` and a `.getState()` function as parameters and returns 0, 1 more actions.
+A middleware is an [Observabletransformer](http://reactivex.io/RxJava/javadoc/io/reactivex/ObservableTransformer.html) that has the `action` and a `.getState()` as parameters and returns 0, 1 or more actions.

 ```java
     public Middleware<AppState> newMiddleware() {